 Kentucky Democrat Wins Special Election To Reclaim Seat After Lawmaker's Suicide

-The wife of a Kentucky state Rep. Dan Johnson, who killed himself last year amid allegations of sexual assault, has lost a bid to replace her late husband, with a special election returning to the woman Johnson unseated.
+The wife of Kentucky state Rep. Dan Johnson, who killed himself last year amid allegations of sexual assault, has lost a bid to succeed her late husband.
+The special election returned the seat to Linda Belcher, whom Dan Johnson had unseated.

-Democrat Linda Belcher — who lost to Johnson in a Trump wave that swept Republicans into office statewide in 2016 — easily won the special election for Kentucky's 49th District.
+Belcher — the Democrat who lost to Johnson in a Trump wave that swept Republicans into office statewide in 2016 — easily won the special election for Kentucky's 49th District.
 She garnered 68 percent of the vote to Rebecca Johnson's roughly 32 percent, member station WFPL reports.

 Johnson's wife announced a day after his death that she would seek the state House seat.